Sh1dowdude/Deceptus/PLANNED_FEATURES.md

 `/autoreuse` - Auto-Reuse of all items (Toggle)

-`/workbench` - Enables the crafting of anything without a crafting table
+`/workbench` - Enables the crafting of anything without a crafting table (Toggle)

 `/ammo` - Infinite Ammo (Toggle)